 If you want to get up close and personal with the aquatic side of nature through the wetlands of Fairfax County then Huntley Meadows is the place for you.
 The boardwalk meanders through the park and leads to birding observation towers and scores of photographers capturing the beauty of the scene before them.
 This easy stroll has awe-inspiring payoffs and the sunsets and sunrises are astounding.

-Fairfax County is filled with many special spaces to take a memorial stroll.
-We hope we've inspired you to visit some of these places when you visit or check them out if you already live here and just didn't know about them.
-So if you're out and about and visit any of these wonderful sites, be sure to share with us on social media using #FXVA and @VisitFairfax in your post so we can follow along.
+Fairfax County is filled with many special spaces to take a memorial stroll, along with a variety of attractions to explore.
+Why not add some flair with your walk and go on a pre-planned tour?
+Discover the top tours available in Fairfax County, offering an immersive journey of history, culture and the hidden gems.
+We hope we've inspired you to visit some of these places on your next outdoor getaway or check them out if you already live here and just didn't know about them.
+So, if you're out and about and visit any of these wonderful sites, be sure to share with us on social media using #FXVA and @VisitFairfax in your post so we can follow along.